wilcoxen-courses/e311-ny-earn/README.md

 ## Input Data

-The only input file is **cb_2019_us_county_500k_36.zip**, a shapefile of New York counties that can be obtained from the previous assignment or the Google Drive folder for this exercise.
+The only input file is **cb_2019_us_county_500k.zip**, a shapefile of US counties that can be obtained from one of the earlier assignments or the Google Drive folder for this exercise.
 The remaining data will be obtained from the Census via its API.
 However, if you'd like to run the demo script, which is highly recommended, you'll need two other files from the Google Drive folder: **cb_2019_us_state_500k.zip**, a shapefile of state boundaries, and **population.csv**, a file of population data downloaded from the Census API server.

 ## Deliverables

-There are four deliverables: a script called **earnings.py** that will request data from the Census API, join the data to the county shapefile, save a histogram in a file called **earnings_hist.png**, and then write out the result as a geopackage file; a QGIS project file called **earnings_map.qgz**; and a PNG file called **earnings_map.png** that will be a heat map of median earnings.
+There are five deliverables: a script called **earnings.py** that will request data from the Census, save a histogram of it in **earnings_hist.png**, and join it to a set of county polygons for New York counties, and write out the result as a geopackage file called **counties.gpkg**; a QGIS project file called **earnings_map.qgz**; and a PNG file called **earnings_map.png** that will be a heat map of median earnings.

 ## Instructions